deroproject/derohe/Readme.md

 #### DERO Explorer

-[DERO Explorer](https://explorer.dero.io/) is used to check and confirm transaction  on DERO Network.
+[DERO Explorer](https://explorer.dero.io/) is used to check and confirm transaction on the DERO Network.
-[DERO testnet Explorer](https://testnetexplorer.dero.io/) is used to check and confirm transaction  on DERO Network.
+[DERO testnet Explorer](https://testnetexplorer.dero.io/) is used to check and confirm transaction on the DERO Network.
-DERO users can run their own explorer on local machine and can [browse](http://127.0.0.1:8080) on local machine port 8080.
+DERO users can run their own explorer on a local machine and can [browse](http://127.0.0.1:8080) on the local machine's port 8080.
 ![DERO Explorer](https://github.com/deroproject/documentation/raw/master/images/dero_explorer.png)
 *DERO EXPLORER Screenshot*

 #### Proving DERO Transactions

-DERO blockchain is completely private, so anyone cannot view, confirm, verify any other's wallet balance or any transactions.
+The DERO blockchain is completely private, so no one can view, confirm, or verify anyone else's wallet balance or any transactions.
 So to prove any transaction you require *TXID* and *deroproof*.
-deroproof can be obtained using get_tx_key command in dero-wallet-cli.
+deroproof can be obtained using the get_tx_key command in dero-wallet-cli.
 Enter the *TXID* and *deroproof* in [DERO EXPLORER](https://testnetexplorer.dero.io)
 ![DERO Explorer Proving Transaction](https://github.com/deroproject/documentation/raw/master/images/explorer-prove-tx.png) *DERO Explorer Proving Transaction*